 Frequently Asked Questions

-|In what languages are the courses taught?||Our classroom based Public Service Interpreting (PSI) courses are taught in English only but may include bilingual assessments.
+|In what languages are the courses taught?||Our Public Service Interpreting (PSI) courses are taught in English only but may include bilingual assessments.
 They do not include bilingual teaching because this would result in considerably higher fees.|

-|What kind of terminology are Public Services and their clients likely to use?||The terminology that Public Services and their clients use that causes the most difficulty is specialised terminology and also colloquial language like euphemisms, idioms, swearing and potentially embarrassing language.|
+|What kind of terminology are Public Services and their clients likely to use?||The terminology that Public Services and their clients use that causes the most difficulty is specialised terminology but it also includes euphemisms, idioms, swearing and potentially embarrassing language.|

-|Will the course cover all the terminology a PS interpreter will need to know?||No, you can never do that as language evolves and there are many specialised topics that could come up.
+|Will the course cover all the terminology a PS interpreter will need to know?||No, this is not possible because language is constantly evolving as are public service practices and their terminology.
+This means that interpreters need to be constantly updating their vocabulary.
+Also there is no limit to the topics that can become relevant in public service settings.
 We cover commonly used terminology and teach research and assignment preparation skills.|

-|Are there any tests or exams in the course?||There are written and oral bilingual tests during the courses.
 Your tutors will give you more detailed information at the start of each course.
 Students need to reach a pass grade in order to qualify for the credits associated with each module.

 |Is there a minimum attendance requirement?||Yes, students will not gain credits if they are not able to attend at least half the course.
 The reason for this is that the training is heavily dependent on practical work in class.|

-|What will happen if I have problems that affect my attendance or performance?||Students may occasionally experience personal circumstances, such as illness, bereavement, etc, which can seriously disrupt their ability to study and/or affect performance in an assessment.
+|What will happen if I have problems that affect my attendance or performance?||Students may occasionally experience personal circumstances, such as illness, bereavement, etc., which can seriously disrupt their ability to study and/or affect performance in an assessment.
 The University considers extenuating circumstances to be circumstances which:

 For further information on what kinds of circumstances are likely/unlikely to be accepted see: